RocketBus/clickbus-api-doc/source.md

 When you have selected all the Seats, then you may proceed to create an Order, which will start the payment process.

+**NOTES:**

+- For every Response, please remember to keep the `content.localizer` content; this value is required for any **Update Order** Request;
-Please keep in mind that you need to provide in your header the `PHPSESSID` key with the Session's ID in the Cookie, as below:
+- Please keep in mind that you need to provide in your header the `PHPSESSID` key with the Session's ID in the Cookie, as below:

-    Cookie: PHPSESSID=g1898g0ogdlh9f3mfra2hl3el3
+    > Cookie: PHPSESSID=g1898g0ogdlh9f3mfra2hl3el3

 To create an Order, the request's body requires a range of data, which, for a better understanding, we will divide in the following blocks below: